yegor256/blog/_posts/2018/jan/2018-01-09-micro-budgeting.md

     pay for as much time as they spend.
 Most of them quit.

   * **Anger**.
     Some of them decide to try.
-Thanks to their previous multiyear experience, they expect to be
+Thanks to their previous multi-year experience, they expect to be
     paid by the end of the day/week/month, no matter what they were doing.
 Very soon they realize that the total income for the first day of work was $0.00, even though